-For six years straight I’ve been dying my hair unnatural colors.
-During this time I’ve written a two different guides to unnatural hair colors and within months each has felt a bit outdated for one reason or another.
-My most recent set of posts on the subject was published back in 2011.
-In all honesty, to me, those three posts feel rushed.
-I've decided to rewrite my hair series a little differently, with more photos, and with more information.
-First I'm going to start with maintaining hair color, which isn't that hard but seems to be a mystery to a lot of people.
+For eleven straight I’ve been dyeing my hair unnatural colors.
+During this time I’ve written numerous hair related posts including how to bleach your hair, two tips for switching colors, and my must have hair products.
+Today I’ll be sharing how to maintain your color.
 All of the hair dyes you would use to dye your hair a funky color are semi-permanent and fade no matter what.
-In outfit posts you can see my hair color is never the same more than once, even daily my hair color changes due to rinsing.
+In my outfit posts you can see my hair color is never the same more than once, even daily my hair color changes due to rinsing.
 Fading is inevitable but here are seven easy tips to help make your color last.

 Cold water also helps reduce bleeding if you have more than one color, otherwise your hair color will just turn into a mess similar to when you mix different colors of paint together.

 While we’re on the subject of water, it should be noted that swimming in chlorinated water is awful for your hair color.
 (But hey, if you want to fade your hair, go for it!
 Check out this video I made for an idea of how badly pool water will affect your hair!)
-For good measures, just keep your hair dry as much as possible!
+For good measures, just keep your hair dry as much as possible and avoid hot water!

 4 // Avoid shampoos with sulfates and styling products with alcohol.
-Sulfates and alcohol based products are two huuuge things that will fade any hair color.
+Sulfates and alcohol-based products are two huuuuge things that will fade any hair color.
 Sulfate free shampoos can be kind of tricky to find sometimes, but they’re definitely worth switching to.
-Try checking Sally's, Ulta or searching Amazon.
+I recommend Sparks Color Care Sulfate-Free Shampoo + Conditioner.

 Even with sulfate free shampoo, you should still try to cut back on shampoo use.
-Shampoo strips your hair of it's natural oils, as well as the color.
+Shampoo strips your hair of its natural oils, as well as the color.
 If you’re lucky enough to not have super greasy hair (like me!) skip washing every other day and use a dry shampoo on your off days.
 My dry shampoo of choice is Aveda Shampure. (also on Amazon) It’s a little bit more expensive than others I’ve found and tried but easily the best!

 When I shampoo I try to only apply it to the roots, where my hair is most likely to become greasy, and only avoid the ends of my hair since that’s what normally fades most quickly anyway.

 5 // Mix some color into your conditioner.
 If you add hair dye to your conditioner you’ll be depositing a little bit of color every time you condition.
-This only applies if you hair is a solid color, or a mix of the same colors in different shades obviously.
+This only applies if your hair is a solid color, or a mix of the same colors in different shades obviously.
 This is also a great idea because you’re able to leave conditioner in your hair for longer without running the risk of fading it.
 Healthier hair + brighter color = win/win!

 6 // Avoid heat styling.
-If you must heat style (hey, I feel ya!), use a protectant!
+If you must heat style (hey, I feel ya), use a protectant!
 This is my personal favorite, I’ve been using it for a while now.
 When I’m using my curling wand, and not just my blow dryer, I also add some argan oil to the tips which helps protect the color as well.

 7 // Avoid prolonged exposure to the sun.
 Just like your skin, the sun isn’t necessarily good for your hair color.
 Try wearing a hat if you’ll be spending a long time in the sun.
 There are also UV protection sprays for your hair.
-I don't have a ton of experience with them but I have been using this one for a few months now.
-It definitely seems to be doing it's job, although I must say the smell is something I had to get used to.
+I use Sparks Color Care Protecting Spray.
+Highly recommended!